pveyes/htmr/README.md

   div: View,
   _: (node, props, children) => {
-    // react-native can't render string without <Text> component if (typeof props === 'undefined') {
+    // react-native can't render string without <Text> component
+    // we can test text node by checking component props, text node won't have them if (typeof props === 'undefined') {
       // we use auto incrementing key because it's possible that <Text>
       // is rendered inside array as sibling